 New legislation (HB 2437, 2019 Legislature) now codified as ORS 196.906 – 196.919 and implemented through OAR 603-095-4000 to 603-095-4060, authorizes maintenance activities without a Removal-Fill permit from the Oregon Department of State Lands (DSL) in dry, traditionally maintained channels under certain circumstances.
-The Oregon Department of Agriculture recently developed a new notice-based process that landowners and water control districts must use if they are interested in agricultural maintenance of eligible ditches and streams that drain agricultural lands.
+The Oregon Department of Agriculture recently developed a new notice-based process that landowners and irrigation, drainage, and other entities organized under ORS 545, 547, 552, 553, or 554 (water districts) must use if they are interested in agricultural maintenance of eligible ditches and streams that drain agricultural lands.
 This new process was developed in coordination with an interagency project team consisting of ODA, DSL and ODFW, as well as a Rule Advisory Committee (RAC) consisting of multiple stakeholders, to draft administrative rules (OAR 603-695-4000 to-4060 implementing ORS 196.906-196.919.

 What do you need to know?